-The shoulder is compromised of several joints that work together to provide us with a wide range of motion.
+The shoulder, compromised of several joints that work together, provides us with a wide range of motion.
 Because we use our shoulders to perform a variety of different tasks throughout the day, it can be prone to injury and pain.

 Common Causes of Shoulder Pain:

 Shoulder impingement syndrome is a collection of shoulder symptoms related to impingement, bursitis, and tendinitis in and around the shoulder joint.
 The most common symptom of shoulder impingement is pain, especially when one tries to use the affected arm above the level of the head (e.g., overhead activity, throwing).

 Arthritis in the shoulder usually results in swelling, pain, and stiffness.
 Osteoarthritis is the most common type of arthritis in the shoulder.
 Pain due to osteoarthritis may worsen over time.